 The Company's investments in marketable securities and private entities are classified as FVTPL and are carried at fair value.
-At initial recognition, the investments are measured at fair value, and gains and losses arising from changes in their fair value, including foreign exchange gains or losses, are included in the statement of profit or loss and other comprehensive income for the period in which they arise.
+At initial recognition, the investments are measured at fair value, and gains and losses arising from changes in their fair value, including foreign exchange gains or losses, are included in the statement of profit (loss) and other comprehensive income (loss) for the period in which they arise.
 Transaction costs on the investments are expensed as incurred.
 Fair value is determined in the manner described in note 5.

 Marketable securities are carried at fair value.
-Quoted market prices are used in determining the fair value of individual investments held.
+Quoted market prices, that fall between the bid and close prices for that day, are used in determining the fair value of individual investments held.
 The Company records security purchases and sales on a trade date basis.